 - A passport with at least 6 months validity left in order to enter the EU.

-- If you plan to teach in the Czech Republic, your passport must be valid for at least 9 months when you go to apply for the Visa (which can be several weeks after the course) and issued within the last 10 years.
+- If you plan to teach English in the Czech Republic, your passport must be valid for at least 9 months when you go to apply for the Visa (which can be several weeks after the course) and issued within the last 10 years.
 It must contain at least two blank consecutive pages.
 This is most likely the case for most countries and Visa applications.

 - Feel free to email us for complete details regarding the Czech Visa process and requirements.

 - A good sense of humor, positive attitude and adventure!

 Not at all.
 Previous teaching experience is not required for the TEFL course or for teaching English abroad.
 This is an introductory course, so the whole purpose of it is to give you the skills, knowledge and tools you need to become a good teacher.
 Everything that you need to know, you’ll learn while on the course.
 As long as you have a solid motivation, work ethic, and desire to learn, you’ll develop the skills to become a good TEFL teacher.

 Language schools don’t expect you to have previous teaching experience.
 They know that the TEFL Worldwide course is top quality with plenty of teaching practice so you will have plenty of jobs to choose from upon completion of the TEFL course.